ArjunT254/arjun_thonoor/README.md

   B.Tech., Electronics and Communication | Vellore institute of Technology (_June 2017 - June 2021_)

 ## Work Experience

+### **University of Minnesota**
+**Graduate Research Assistant (_May 2024 - Present_)**
+-Analyzed course selection patterns at Hopkins High School using machine learning and statistical modeling techniques, identifying GPA and demographic-based disparities, improved academic advising feedback by 20%.

+### **Affinity Plus Credit Union**
+**Affinity Plus Credit Union (_Jun 2024 - Aug 2024_)**
+-Developed a POC in Python to simulate the credit flow performance of a new bank branch using Monte Carlo Simulation.
+Presented a Power BI dashboard highlighting branch KPIs across 8 economic scenarios.

 ### **Tredence**
 **Consultant (_Feb 2023 -July 2023_)**
 - Spearheaded supply chain optimization algorithmdevelopment for Ecolab, reducing delivery time and fuel consumption, and